When did the Zoo open? What are the continental groupings at the Zoo?

 Members receive free regular admission to the Zoo, a 10% discount in the Gift Shop, invitations to members-only events, discounts on fundraising events, and other special programs.
 50% of the gross revenue of a Zoo Pass goes directly to the Zoo.

-Initiated in 1982 as a fundraiser, donations from the annual “sponsorships” are used to fulfill the Society’s mission to conserve, educate, and support the Zoo.
+Initiated in 1982 as a fundraiser, donations from the Society’s annual animal “sponsorships” are used to fulfill the Society’s mission to conserve, educate, and support the Zoo.

-The Flamingo Café and Gift Shop are open year-round.
-Other concession and rest areas are open in the spring/summer months.
+Café 1892 (formerly known as The Flamingo Café) and Coffee Shop are open year-round.
+Other concession areas are open in the spring/summer months.
+Inside the U.S. Bank Gathering Place, the menu at the Coffee Shop offers coffees, bakery, and salads.
 Nourish 414 is scenically and centrally located across from Lake Evinrude.
-Inside the U.S. Bank Gathering Place, the menu at the Coffee & Snack Shop offers coffees, bakery, and salads.
-The Bear Garden, featuring an “adult-friendly” menu of beers, is a popular refreshment option, along with the OOZ Food Truck — a cheese-lover’s dream!
+The Bear Garden, featuring an “adult-friendly” menu, is a popular refreshment option, along with the OOZ Food Truck — a cheese-lover’s dream!
 Wild Burger rounds out the options with a variety of specialty burgers, fountain soda, and a Milwaukee staple — custard!

 The Zoo hosts unique activities and family-oriented events throughout the year.